JoseKilo/Rockabox.wsgi/README.md

     $PREFIX_APP_RELEASE_DIR/current

-And ensure your projects dependencies are installed into
+And ensure your projects pip dependencies are installed into

     $PREFIX_APP_VENV